Zuza/zuza.github.io/_posts/2022-11-11-O-notation.md

 **Fact**: For all $n \in \mathbb{N}$ it holds that \\( n! \le O(n^{n + 1/2} e^{-n}) \\).
 </div>

 Note that the relation operator is "$\le$", and replacing it with the customary "$=$" would be incorrect under our definition.
 The latter was always an abuse of notation.
-This is a (minor) point of divergence that I believe is necessary for mathematial precision.
+This is a (minor) point of divergence that I believe is necessary for mathematical precision.

 We could have also used weaker approximations \\( n! \le n^{n+O(1)} e^{-n} \\) or \\( n! \le \exp( O(n \log n) ) \\) (both when $n \ge 2$), which are now also perfectly formal.
 Unfortunately, using such approximations in a formal publication will often agitate the reviewers.